 - Primary Clays –

-- Produced within the vicinity of parent rock.
+- Produced within the vicinity of the parent rock.
 Ex.
 Kaolin

 - Pure materials and are less plastic.